rnnh/bioinfo-notebook/docs/conda.md

 # conda

-From the website, `conda` provides ["Package, dependency and environment management for any language— Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN, and more"](https://docs.conda.io/en/latest/).
+From the website, `conda` provides ["Package, dependency and environment management for any language"](https://docs.conda.io/en/latest/).

 Conda is a package manager allows specific versions of programs to be installed, alongside their dependencies.
 Different sets of programs can be installed to different [virtual environments](https://www.anaconda.com/moving-conda-environments/).